Sir William Temple, 1st Baronet: Biography

 William Temple was the son of Sir John Temple of Dublin, an Irish judge and Master of the Rolls.
-Born in London, and educated at Emmanuel College, Cambridge, Temple travelled across Europe, and was for some time a member of the Irish Parliament, employed on various diplomatic missions.
+Born in London, and educated at Emmanuel College, Cambridge, Temple travelled across Europe, and was for some time a member of the Irish Parliament.
+He was a representative at the Irish Convention of 1660 and was also employed on various diplomatic missions.
 During his time as a diplomat, Temple successfully negotiated the Triple Alliance of 1668 and the marriage of the Prince of Orange and Princess Mary of England in 1677.
 On his return in 1679 he was much consulted by Charles II, but disapproving of the anti-Dutch courses adopted, retired to his house at Sheen.

 He was called out of retirement to implement a plan of his design to reform government rule.
 He was the architect of the Privy Council Ministry of 1679, which, though it failed, was an early effort to establish an executive along the lines of what later came to be understood as Cabinet government.
 Charles II disapproved of the scheme, which in his view took away too much of the Royal Prerogative, although in the exceptional circumstances of the Exclusion Crisis he was willing to give it a brief trial.

 Temple later left Sheen and purchased Compton Hall, Farnham around 1686.
 He renamed the house More Park after Moor Park, Hertfordshire, a house he much admired and which influenced the formal gardens he built at Farnham.
 Here the later-famous Jonathan Swift was his secretary for most of the period from 1689 onward.
 It was here that Swift met Esther Johnson, who became his lifelong companion and whom he immortalised as Stella.
 Despite rumours that she was Temple's own daughter, the evidence suggests that her widowed mother lived in the house as companion to Temple's sister Martha.
 Temple installed his family motto "God has given us these opportunities for tranquility" above the door and took great pleasure from this house in his retirement from public life.

 He took no part in the Glorious Revolution, but acquiesced to the new regime, and was offered, but refused, a role as Secretary of State.

 Temple died in More Park, Surrey, England in 1699.

 His memorial in Westminster Abbey names also his wife Dorothy, and their daughter Diana; in 1722 his sister Martha was also buried in the abbey and her name was added as she had left money for a monument.
 He was much loved by his friends; Swift wrote that all that was good and amiable in mankind departed with him.
 The normally cynical Robert Spencer, 2nd Earl of Sunderland, was deeply grieved by his death, writing to Temple's sister Martha that "the chief pleasure I proposed to myself was to see him sometimes".